ajbc/capsule/Readme.md

 Each `term.id` refers to the index of a particular vocubuary term; like with topic models, this vocabulary should be chosen with care.
 Capsule may require a larger vocabulary than a typical topic model, as terms related to events are more rare.
 We recommend spitting terms into roughly 90% training, 9% testing and 1% validation, if your data is sufficiently large.
 You should split by (document, vocabulary-term) pairs, not by entire documents; this way, document-specific parmeters are still learned.
-If you wish to train on the full data, and don't care about a testing set, the validation and test sets are allowed to contain duplicate data.
+If you wish to train on the full data, and do not care about a testing set, the validation and test sets are allowed to contain duplicate data.

 If you intend to use the [Capsule visualization](https://github.com/ajbc/capsule-viz), you should check that your author, time, and vocabulary term mappings are all consistent with its required format.